Black holes often saturate entanglement entropy the fastest

 It would be bold to conclude that $t_\text{sat}=t_B$ for a large family of shapes based solely on numerical data.
 We now make our case stronger by presenting a semi-analytic argument to this effect.
 Interestingly, we can establish analytically that at $t=t_B$ the $v_B$ light sheet over the entangling surface is a (locally) minimal surface \cite{Mezei:2018jco}.
 (This is also a surface that is contained in the set of variational surfaces in \eqref{Sbound} for $t'=0$.)
 In some cases it is also the global minimum, and we have $t_\text{sat}=t_B$, see Fig.~\ref{fig:examples}.
 In other cases, as shown on Fig~\ref{fig:examplesR}, lower left corner, we see that there is a variational surface with $t'>0$ that gives lower entropy (red line at $t=t_B$), even though the numerical membrane gives even lower entropy (black line).
 At some time $t_{\rm sat, var}>t_B$ the variational surface gives a larger entropy than the thermal value, after which we continue the (disfavored) variational estimate as dashed line.
 It is this transition that gives a lower bound on the actual saturation time, as shown in the inset of Fig.~\ref{fig:manystadia}.
 At an even later time it is not possible to connect the two surfaces with a regular minimal variational membrane; we indicated the smooth transition from that point to the $v_B$ lightsheet (black circle) by a dashed green line on Fig~\ref{fig:examplesR}.

-Numerically we were only able to follow the favored branch, but we believe that the disfavored branch also exists.\footnote{After $t>t_\text{sat}$ even the favored branch suffers from an unphysical unstable pinching mode, hence requires very careful numerics.} These two branches are the only ones that give membranes that connect the two ends of the spacetime slab.
+Numerically we were only able to follow the favored branch, but we believe that the disfavored branch also exists.
+These two branches are the only ones that give membranes that connect the two ends of the spacetime slab.
 On top of these, the membrane theory also allows for a horizontal membrane that gives $S[A(t)]=s_\text{th}\vol(A)$.
 This is the horizontal line on all figures, colored blue on Fig~\ref{fig:examplesR}.
 For $t>t_\text{sat}$ it is the minimal membrane.

 The existence of multiple branches of minimal membranes is the mechanism by which the $v_B$ light sheet fails to be the relevant membrane at $t=t_B$.
 Another piece of evidence for this mechanism comes from the analytic study of spherical entangling surfaces for membrane tensions ${\cal E}(v)$ that result from a charged quench in holographic theories, where a favored and disfavored branch was seen in \cite{Mezei:2016zxg} (for completeness included in the SM).
 From understanding the mechanism for how we get $t_\text{sat}>t_B$ it follows that we only have to understand if the two branches exist or not.
 In the latter case, we get $t_\text{sat}=t_B$.
-It would be very interesting to analytically understand small perturbations around this $v_B$ light sheet minimal membrane to learn which situation we are in; we leave this for future work.
-Instead, in this paper we decide this question numerically.
+In this paper we decide this question numerically.